A Sensorless, Inherently Compliant Anthropomorphic Musculoskeletal Hand Driven by Electrohydraulic Actuators: Introduction

-The main contributions of this paper are threefold: \begin{itemize} \item The holistic design of an anthropomorphic robotic hand optimized for safe manipulation.
-By synergizing a remote-actuation paradigm with a stroke-amplifying transmission, this architecture simultaneously achieves a slim, human-like form factor, electrical isolation for enhanced safety, and the kinematic range necessary for dexterous manipulation.

-\item The implementation of a sensorless manipulation approach that leverages the capacitive nature of HASEL actuators via operating current monitoring.
-This enables real-time grasp detection and safe, closed-loop control for delicate grasping without the need for external encoders or force sensors. \item An experimental validation of the system's dexterity and inherent safety.
-We demonstrate the successful execution of various grasp postures derived from standard taxonomies, as well as the non-destructive manipulation of extremely fragile objects, such as an origami paper balloon, highlighting the practical utility of a limited-force, high-compliance design in sensitive environments. \end{itemize}
+The main contributions of this paper are threefold: \begin{itemize} \item \textbf{Hand architecture.} A holistic design of an anthropomorphic robotic hand optimized for safe manipulation.
+By combining a remote-actuation paradigm with a stroke-amplifying transmission, the architecture achieves a slim, human-like form factor while targeting the kinematic range needed for dexterous manipulation. \item \textbf{Sensorless control.} A manipulation approach that leverages the capacitive nature of HASEL actuators through operating-current monitoring.
+This enables real-time grasp detection and safe, closed-loop control for delicate grasping without external encoders or force sensors. \item \textbf{Experimental demonstration.} A demonstration of the system's dexterity and inherent safety through the execution of grasp postures from standard taxonomies and the non-destructive manipulation of extremely fragile objects such as a paper balloon. \end{itemize}